Menu

 10:30 AMBogdang Checkpost

 Cross into the Balti cultural region.
-Indian citizens must show their Environment/Development Fee (EDF) receipt to the army officials (Inner Line Permits are no longer required for Indian nationals as of 2026).
-Foreign nationals require a Protected Area Permit (PAP).
+Indian citizens must obtain an Environment/Development Fee (EDF) receipt online via the official UT portal and show it to army officials (Inner Line Permits are no longer required for Indian nationals as of 2026).
+Foreign nationals require a Protected Area Permit (PAP) from the DC Office and must also complete India's mandatory e-Arrival Card online within 72 hours of their flight to India.
 Notice the shift to traditional stone architecture.

 50 km